xeolabs/xeometry-guide/viewerBookmarks.md

 });
 ````

-If we then save our viewer to a bookmark:
+With our model loaded and everything looking good, we'll save our viewer to a bookmark:

 ````javascript
 var bookmark = viewer.getBookmark();
 ````

-the bookmark will look this:
+Our bookmark will look this:

 ````JSON
 {